Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 Now navigate to [http://localhost:44777/hello-view](http://localhost:44777/hello-view), to see the response from the new HTML view.

-Note how blacksheep uses convention over configuration, to determine it should use `./views/greetings/hello.html` file to haapp-life-cycle.svg
+Note how convention over configuration is used in this case, to determine that `./views/greetings/hello.html` file must be used, because of the convention:
-> `./views/{CONTROLLER_NAME}/{METHOD_NAME}.html`
+`./views/{CONTROLLER_NAME}/{METHOD_NAME}.html`.

 The view currently is an HTML fragment, not a full document.
 To make it a full page, modify `hello.html` to use the application layout: